simondhalliday/simondhalliday.github.io/_posts/2017-07-05-site-how-to.md

 tags: [R, RStudio, github, RMarkdown, jekyll]
 ---

 I needed to re-do my website.
 But, I'm not particularly good at understanding html, github, and related issue.
-Nonethleess, even a dilettante like me was able to set up a jekyll-enabled site to replace my old site and add a blog.
+Nonetheless, even a dilettante like me was able to set up a jekyll-enabled site to replace my old site and add a blog.
 So, what outcomes did I want and how did I achieve them?

 What outcomes did I want
 ------------------------